WarzoneMC/tgm-docs/docs/kits.md

 ## Example

-Gives all players an iron sword and wool as well as leather armor.
+Gives all players an iron sword and wood as well as armor.

 ```json
     "kits": [